jnhyatt/noiz/README.md

 Each dimension's benchmarks contain roughly the same number of samples.

+All benchmarks are as even as possible.
+For example, they all do smoothstep interpolation, default seeding, etc.

+Only a few combinations of noiz's types are benched.
+If you are creating your own noise functions, it will always be best to create your own benchmarks for your own specific uses.

 ### 2D

 Time (milliseconds) per 1024 ^ 2 = 1048576 samples.
 Lower is better.